sinamomken/tehran-thesis/README.md

 ## English Readme
 ### Features
-1. Fully compliant with ["Manual of writing and editing thesis of University of Tehran", Sep.
+1. Compliant with ["Manual of writing and editing thesis of University of Tehran", Sep.
 2013][egufa site].
 1. Modular and flexible design, with predefined commands for variables of a standard UT thesis (title, name, supervisor, date, ...).
 1. Use of standard [X Series 2][irmug-english] fonts or standard [IRFonts][irfonts] by SCICT (instead of non-standard BFonts).
 1. Based on professional templates ["IUST-Thesis"][iust-template] and "HSU-Thesis-V1" by Mahmood AminToosi.